 Gaming tax can only be paid by electronic funds transfer (EFT) from a nominated bank account.

 Bank accounts are debited by CBS on the seventh day of each month.
 If that day happens to fall on a weekend or public holiday then the account will be debited on the next business day.

 A licence holder must ensure that there are sufficient funds available in the nominated account to cover the full amount of gaming tax payable on the actual day of the EFT.

 If by the 14th day of the month gaming tax remains unpaid a fine of 10% will be applied.

 If the amount of gaming tax and fine remains unpaid three days after the fine was applied, the gaming machine licence may be suspended and the gaming machines on the premises switched off until the full amount is paid.

 Changes to bank accounts

 CBS must be notified of any change to the nominated bank account by the 22nd day of the month to enable the change to be processed prior to the next month's gaming tax payment.

 You'll need to provide CBS with the new bank account details and sign a new direct debit request form.

-More information about gaming tax is available in the gaming tax booklet, including:
+More information about gaming tax is available in the gaming tax fact sheet, including: